Skip to content

 MethodDescription

-__contains__(name)Check if action name is registered (scoped to "python" dcc)
+__contains__(name)Check if skill name is registered (scoped to "python" dcc)

-When retrieved via get_action(), list_actions(), or search_actions(), each action is a dict:
+When retrieved via get_action(), list_actions(), or search_actions() (method names use "action" for backward compat), each tool is a dict:

 python